Iran uses IRST (Iran Standard Time, UTC+3:30) year-round. DST was abolished in September 2022. IANA: Asia/Tehran.

 DST in an Islamic republic

-Iran is one of the few predominantly Muslim countries to observe daylight saving time.
-Several of Iran’s neighbors, including Afghanistan (UTC+4:30, no DST), Pakistan (UTC+5, no DST), and most of the Arab Gulf states (no DST), do not.
-The DST practice persisted through the 1979 Islamic Revolution.
+Iran used to be one of the few predominantly Muslim countries to observe daylight saving time.
+Several of Iran’s neighbors, including Afghanistan (UTC+4:30, no DST), Pakistan (UTC+5, no DST), and most of the Arab Gulf states, do not observe DST.
+Iran’s DST practice persisted through the 1979 Islamic Revolution but was ultimately abolished on September 21, 2022.

 Tehran’s traffic and informal time